July Dental Marketing Campaign: Protect Smiles with Mouth Guards

 Keep in mind that you don’t have to be active on every channel.
 Post content on the ones where your ideal patients are and where you get the most engagement.
 Even though it does vary by the social channel, a good rule of thumb is to post at least 2-3 times per week so you’re active on those channels and giving your audience useful (and memorable) content.

-What to post in July
+What to Post in July

 • July 4th Post: A holiday message with a reminder to protect your smile all summer long